-Non-destructive testing, includes Visual, MPI, DPI, Radiography and Ultrasonic and is conducted at the clients / specification request.
+Oldham Engineering can offer a variety of NDE techniques, including Visual, MPI, DPI, Radiography and Ultrasonic and is conducted at the clients / specification request.

 Visual inspection will begin before the first arc is struck.
 Materials will be examined to see if they meet specifications for quality, type, size, cleanliness and freedom from defects.

 Foreign matter such as grease, paint, oil, oxide film and heavy scale, that could be detrimental to the weld is removed.

 Alignment and the fit of parts and the fixtures will be inspected before welding commences.
 Joint preparation will also be checked as early inspection is a significant factor in weld quality.

 Completed welds are visually inspected to ensure compliance with the appropriate client standards.
 Oldham Engineering Weld Inspectors are PCN qualified.
 Visual Inspection standards include BSEN ISO17637

 Magnetic Particle Inspection is used for the detection of surface and sub-surface defects in ferrous materials.
 It makes use of an externally applied magnetic field or electric current through the material and the principle that the magnetic flux will leave the part at the area of the flaw.